Posted On: May 23, 2025

 So, what exactly is the TJC standard in healthcare, where does it come from, and why does it exist?
 Does your facility really need to meet the Joint Commission quality standards?
 What’s the point of TJC accreditation?

-Introduction to The Joint Commission (TJC)
+What Is The Joint Commission (TJC)?

 The Joint Commission (TJC) is a non-profit organization that sets and issues healthcare accreditation standards in the U.S.